LyonSyonII/hunt-rs/README.md

 By default it searches a file/folder in the entire drive and divides the result between exact matches and ones that only contain the query.
 Results will be sorted alphabetically.

-For example, `hunt SomeFile` will search "SomeFile" from the root directory, and an output could be:
+For example, `hunt SomeFile` will search "SomeFile" from the root directory, and the output could be:

     Contains:
     /SomeFileIsHere